Role of Partial Transpose and Generalized Choi maps in Quantum Dynamical Semigroups involving Separable and Entangled States: Quantum Dynamical Semigroups involving Separable and Entangled States

-(a) Item (i) and (vi) may be combined to give: $\brho(t_n)$ are all $\ast$-maps for a real sequence $(t_n)$ convergent to $0$ if and only if $a,b,c,d$ are all real if and only if $\brho(t)$ are all $\ast$-maps for all real~$t.$\\ From now onwards we consider only real $a,b,c,d,t.$ 0.1in (b) By 3.2(i) (c) and (v) above, for any $t \neq 0,$ $\brho(t)$ is unital if and only if $a+b+c=0$ and in that case all $\brho(t)$ are unital as $t$ varies in $\mathbb{R}.$ Similar statements hold with unital replaced by trace-preserving.
+\begin{enumerate}[\rm(a)] \item Items (i) and (vi) may be combined to give: $\brho(t_n)$ are all $\ast$-maps for a real sequence $(t_n)$ convergent to $0$ if and only if $a,b,c,d$ are all real if and only if $\brho(t)$ are all $\ast$-maps for all real~$t.$